johnwhitington/mlbook/README.md

 Kindle / epub / HTML requirements
 ---------------------------------

-Needs `tex4ht` (provided with your tex distribution).

-Modify `tex4ht` config to get better image resolution for bits which get converted to images:

-For example this file:
+Modify `tex4ht` config to get better image resolution for bits which get converted to images.
+For example on the author's machine, this file:

 /usr/local/texlive/2018/texmf-dist/tex4ht/base/unix/tex4ht.env

 Change all '110' to '220' to double the resolution.

+HTML requires: opam install lambdasoup

 Building the Kindle version